Travel Budget for Lake Titicaca (Puno) Visit Lake Titicaca (Puno) on a Budget or Travel in Style

 What did other people spend on Transportation in Lake Titicaca (Puno)?

 Typical prices for Transportation in Lake Titicaca (Puno) are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Lake Titicaca (Puno), but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Lake Titicaca (Puno), but your costs will vary based on your travel style and the place where the purchase was made.

 • Taxi